jgoerzen/docker-bbs-renegade/dosbox/README.md

 into `Y:\DOS` (pulled from dosemu, as it happens) and make sure that the DOSBox and FreeDOS commands are both on the system's PATH.

+`Y:\SCRIPTS` is also created and put on the PATH, though empty by default;
+it is a place where you can add scripts and such that run later.

 This image uses supervisor; please see the supervisor/ directory for examples.
 Adding your own processes is very simple.